 Although the Drought Monitor has only a 12-year history, experts can put the 2012 drought into historical context by using the older Palmer Drought Severity Index, which has data back to 1895.
 By that measure, only droughts in 1934, 1939 and 1954 covered a larger area in the U.S.

-Page 2 of 2 - The U.S. Department of Agriculture's Economic Research Service this week reported that almost 40 percent of the country's agricultural land is in severe or worse drought.
+The U.S. Department of Agriculture's Economic Research Service this week reported that almost 40 percent of the country's agricultural land is in severe or worse drought.
 It is affecting 62 percent of farms, and about 88 percent of the corn crop and 73 percent of cattle areas.